GitFiend/fiend-ui/src/lib/observables/computed/computed-behaviour.md

 If a Computed is called outside a responder it should run because the observable that called it is allowed to be outside a responder.

+Responders don't get added to this computed as part of run().
+We could get added to the calling observable or computed.
+We shouldn't if we have no responders.

 ### get(null)
 get is typically called by another computed, a reaction or $Component.